What is a civil partnership?

 A civil partnership is a legally recognised union between two people and was created as a legal concept prior to the introduction of same sex marriage.
 Heterosexual couples are now also able to enter into civil partnerships.
 The rights of civil partners on relationship breakdown mirror those of divorcees and the process is identical.
 The distinction however between marriage and civil partnership is that civil partnerships are not legally recognised in all countries and so if you are considering civil partnership over marriage, you should check whether the lack of legal recognition in overseas jurisdictions will impact you, your partner, or your finances.

-Civil partners are treated in the same way as married couples for taxation purposes - this can have a major advantage in terms of inheritance tax (IHT) and capital gains tax (CGT).
-Registered civil partners are treated in the same way as married couples for most state benefits and employment benefits as well.
+In the UK, civil partners are treated in the same way as married couples for taxation purposes – this can have a major advantage in terms of inheritance tax (IHT) and capital gains tax (CGT).
+Registered civil partners are treated in the same way as married couples for most employment and state benefits too.

 A registered civil partnership remains in force until it is dissolved (or in rare cases annulled) by the court.
-If you separate without dissolving the partnership, neither of you is able to enter a new registered partnership (or to get married).
+If civil partners separate without dissolving the partnership, neither can enter a new registered partnership, nor get married, until it is dissolved.

 Get in touch